-- Likelihood of payment-capacity and willingness of the obligor to meet its financial commitment on an obligation in accordance with the terms of the obligation; - Nature of and provisions of the obligation; - Protection afforded by, and relative position of, the obligation in the event of bankruptcy, reorganization, or other arrangement under the laws of bankruptcy and other laws affecting creditors' rights. - The credit rating definitions are expressed in terms of default risk.
+- Likelihood of payment-capacity and willingness of the obligor to meet its financial commitment on an obligation in accordance with the terms of the obligation. - Nature of and provisions of the obligation. - Protection afforded by, and relative position of, the obligation in the event of bankruptcy, reorganization, or other arrangement under the laws of bankruptcy and other laws affecting creditors' rights. - In general terms, ratings are opinions that reflect the creditworthiness of an issuer, a security, or an obligation.
+They are opinions regarding estimated loss based on forward-looking measurements that assess an issuer's ability and willingness to make payments on outstanding obligations (whether principal, interest, dividend, or distributions) with respect to the terms of an obligation.
 As such, they pertain to senior obligations of an entity.
 Junior obligations are typically rated lower than senior obligations, to reflect the lower priority in bankruptcy, as noted above.
 (Such differentiation applies when an entity has both senior and subordinated obligations, secured and unsecured obligations, or operating company and holding company obligations.) - EJR derives its "watch" assignments from the difference between the current and projected ratings.
 No difference between the two results in a "stable" watch, a higher projected rating results in a "positive" or "POS" watch and a lower projected rating results in a "negative" or "NEG" watch.
-The absence of a projected rating results in a "developing" or "DEV" watch or no watch being populated.
-The addition of a POS or NEG is at the discretion of the analyst or Rating Committee and usually results from the direction the rate is expected to move over time. - For structured finance rating, EJR will assign the "(sf)" modifier to any related ratings.
-Where applicable, an "AAA" rating in structured finance would denote by "AAA(sf)"; the "(sf)" symbol only indicates that the security is a structured finance instrument.
-The following asset types are generally considered SF transactions and would therefore be assigned the "sf" modifier: asset-backed securities (ABS), residential mortgage-backed securities (RMBS), commercial mortgage-backed securities (CMBS), collateralized debt obligations (CDOs), insurance securitizations, and asset-backed commercial paper (ABCP) programs.
+The absence of a projected rating results in a "developing" or "DEV" watch, or no watch being populated.
+The addition of a POS or NEG is at the discretion of the analyst or Rating Committee and usually results from the direction the rate is expected to move overtime. - "Under Review" ("UR") status serves to alert users of credit ratings that EJR either is reviewing or plans to review a credit rating.
+It is not classified as a rating action by EJR.
+An example of a single rating that might merit being placed "Under Review" could include the monitoring of a potentially material event that has not yet occurred, such as a merger, acquisition, or divestiture.